julsemaan/anyfile-notepad/README.md

 # gem install sass
 ```

-Should you want to serve files using the build script, you will need to have python 2+ installed.

 Next, install `npm` and `bower` and clone the repo.
 Right after launch the install of the assets of the app and launch the build script.